openvino-dev-samples/comfyui_openvino/README.md

-# OpenVINO Node for ComfyUI
+# 🔥OpenVINO Node for ComfyUI🔥

 This node is designed for optimizing the performance of model inference in ComfyUI by leveraging [Intel OpenVINO toolkits](https://github.com/openvinotoolkit/openvino).